shapeshift/docs/branching.md

 - Develop

   - The develop branch is the main branch for current development.
 When features are thought to be done and code reviewed, they are merged into the develop branch.
-Though not considered stable, this branch has the most up to date features in it.
+Though not considered stable, this branch has the most up-to-date features in it.

 - Release